chunxia2020/Writing-Techniques/Tips for Technical Writing.md

 ## Before writing

-write down whatever you want to say
+- Write down whatever you want to say
-Outline in a logical way to tell the story
+- Outline in a logical way to tell the story
-More like a proving process with a summarize word, examples and statements and the final conclusions
+- **Structure: Summarize words, examples and statements and the final conclusions.**

 ## Logic of writing:
-- One paragraph: Essentially, you are telling a story to PROVE something.
+- **One paragraph:** Essentially, you are telling a story to PROVE something.
 It starts with a statement that summarizes main ideas of this paragraph.
 Follows with assumptions.
 What experimental methods were used, what observations to support the final conclusion
-- Between paragraphs: The meaning needs to be continuous between paragraphs.
+- **Between paragraphs:** The meaning needs to be continuous between paragraphs.

 ## After Writing